Seattle Public Schools

 None of the evaluated locations can accommodate both a field and track.
 We are proposing developing the field at one of the Seattle Parks & Recreation (SPR) properties, and upgrading the existing track at Lower Woodland #7, also an SPR property.

-When Lincoln High School was renovated, converting the parking lot into a field was considered, but ultimately, the current layout was chosen to meet the overall needs of the school’s infrastructure, including parking.
+When Lincoln High School was renovated, converting the parking lot into a field was considered, but ultimately, the current layout was chosen to meet the overall needs of the school’s infrastructure, including the parking required by City code.

 However, we are revisiting this idea by exploring the feasibility of placing a field on top of the existing parking lot.
 Our design team is conducting a study to test this concept and determine if it is viable.